John Tukey: Biography

+Tukey married Elizabeth Rapp, a Temple University graduate who took graduate courses at Radcliffe College and worked as a personnel director for the Educational Testing Service, in 1950.
+Tukey's sister-in-law Phyllis married the English statistician Frank Anscombe.

 Tukey retired in 1985.
 He died in New Brunswick, New Jersey, on July 26, 2000.

 Scientific contributions

 Early in his career Tukey worked on developing statistical methods for computers at Bell Labs, where he coined the word bit in 1947.

 His statistical interests were many and varied.
 He is particularly remembered for his development with James Cooley of the Cooley–Tukey FFT algorithm.
 In 1970, he contributed significantly to what is today known as the jackknife—also termed Quenouille–Tukey jackknife.
-He introduced the box plot in his 1977 book, "Exploratory Data Analysis".
+He introduced the box plot in his 1977 book, "Exploratory Data Analysis", building on the earlier work of Mary Eleanor Spear.

 Tukey's range test, the Tukey lambda distribution, Tukey's test of additivity, Tukey's lemma, and the Tukey window all bear his name.
 He is also the creator of several little-known methods such as the trimean and median-median line, an easier alternative to linear regression.

 In 1974, he developed, with Jerome H. Friedman, the concept of the projection pursuit.